ArmyCyberInstitute/cmgr/examples/static/pybuild/problem.md

 ## Details

 You can find the program {{url_for("re101", "here")}}.
-If you don't know where to start, check out the hints where we'll walk you through two different ways to solve this problem."
+If you don't know where to start, check out the hints where we'll walk you through two different ways to solve this problem.

 ## Hints